London: The Ultimate Guide to Britain's Historic Capital

 3 Days: Classic London

-Day 1: Westminster Abbey, Houses of Parliament, London Eye, South Bank walk, Borough Market dinner
+Day 1: Westminster Abbey, Houses of Parliament (exterior), London Eye, South Bank walk to Tate Modern, Borough Market dinner

-Day 2: Tower of London, Tower Bridge, St Paul's, evening in Shoreditch
+Day 2: Tower of London, Tower Bridge, St Paul's (climb dome), City walk, evening in Shoreditch

 Day 3: British Museum, Covent Garden, West End show